Sven2219/Sorting-Visualizer/README.md

 # Sorting-Visualizer
-<p>A mobile application created using react-native.
+<p>A mobile application created using React Native but tested only on android device.
 The goal of this application was a deep understanding of sorting algorithms(bubble, quick and merge sort).
 The application provides two ways of visualization: charts and snapshots.
 </p>
 <table style="width:100%">